Eye of the Needle (song)

-"Eye of the Needle" is a song recorded by Australian recording artist Sia for her sixth studio album, 1000 Forms of Fear (2014).
+"Eye of the Needle" is a song recorded by Australian singer Sia for her sixth studio album, 1000 Forms of Fear (2014).
 The song was released on 3 June 2014 as a promotional single by Inertia in Australia and Monkey Puzzle and RCA Records globally.
 It appeared on record charts of Australia, France and the United Kingdom.

 Background and composition

 "Eye of the Needle" was released as streamed audio as a promotional tool for Sia's album 1000 Forms of Fear on 2 June 2014.
 The song was written by Chris Braide and Sia, while production was handled by Greg Kurstin.

 Collaboration

 In 2015, Adult Swim released a remix of the song featuring Big Freedia as part of the Adult Swim Singles Program.